fengxia41103/myblog/content/workspace/odoo/loading.md

 this a trick or a bad practice.
 So in short, ODOO's configuration is global.

 The proper way to handle this is to either set it up as `global`, or making caller to parse the disk conf file if it needs information.
 The former will build an in memory image.
 As long as it is in read-only mode, no locking mechanism is needed.
 The downside is that disck changes won't necessarily update the in memory object.
 The latter is better, though more expansive since disk file is accessed each time.

 ## ThreadedServer

 My suspecion is that native server is suitable for development environment, but lacks features to be production ready.
-I'm considering features such as plugin loading (think Apache2), configuration, security, HTTP protocol support, SSL, and much much more.
+I'm considering features such as plugin loading (think Apache2), configuration, security, HTTP protocol support, SSL...?

 In short, ODOO's `ThreadedServer` works fine as development tool, but should not be used for production deployment unless, well,